aisingapore/sgnlp/docs/source/model/ufd.rst

 In this example, we'll demonstrate how to train and evaluate the UFD model on a custom dataset.

 We will be using a Bengali drama reviews dataset.
+The dataset can be found `here <https://github.com/sazzadcsedu/BN-Dataset>`_.
 Assume that we only have a small amount of labelled data and we would like to train a sentiment analysis model on the Bengali drama review dataset.
 Instead of using a pretrained model and fine-tuning it on this small dataset, we could make use of dataset in another language and domain to train this model.

 As English dataset is easily obtainable, we could use English language as the source language to train this model.
-We will need 2 datasets in English:
+For this example, we will use the English data published by the authors of the UFD paper, which can be found `here <https://github.com/lijuntaopku/UFD/tree/main/data>`_ We will need 2 datasets in English.

    1. **Labelled data in source language and source domain**: Eg. A labelled English dataset on music reviews
    2. **Unlabelled data in source language and multiple domains, including target domain**: Eg. An unlabelled English dataset of books, movies and drama reviews